leopoldforkl/robotics_project_osu_follower/README.md

 > **Troubleshooting:** If you need to identify the correct IP addresses and interface names, run `ip route` on both devices.
 You can provide this output to ChatGPT or another AI assistant for guidance.

+> **Tip:** You can also use tailscale instead of the Hotspot connection, if you connect the robot to the internet via wifi.

 ## Docker-Based ROS 2 Development Environment

 ### Prerequisites